AyhamAbusninah/NyxShell-A-Unix-Shell-from-scratch/README.md

 All ANSI codes are managed through a single `colors.h` header using semantic macro names (`COLOR_ERR`, `COLOR_PRMPT_USER`, `COLOR_PRMPT_DIR`, etc.), making it trivial to retheme the entire shell by editing one file.

 ---

+## Engineering Context

+NyxShell was built as part of a deeper focus on low-level systems engineering: process models, memory behavior, concurrency, and distributed runtime design.

+It serves as a foundation for more advanced work in:
+- execution engines
+- distributed compute runtimes
+- systems infrastructure for large-scale computation

+---

 ## Authors